Back to the Library

 The news of Upstart’s results was widely reported, as the use of alternative data in consumer lending remains a hot topic that regulators and legislators are continuing to watch closely.

 Government agencies and legislators also continue to focus on the potential risks of alternative data.
-In June, for example, Senators Warren and Jones wrote a letter to various government regulators highlighting concerns that using algorithms in underwriting decisions could lead to unlawful discriminatory.
+In June, for example, Senators Warren and Jones wrote a letter to various government regulators highlighting concerns that using algorithms in underwriting decisions could lead to unlawful discrimination.